Downtown Durham Historic District

 Downtown Durham Historic District is a national historic district located at Durham, Durham County, North Carolina.
-The district encompasses 97 contributing buildings and one contributing structure in the central business district of Durham.
-The buildings primarily date from the first four decades of the 20th century and include notable examples of Colonial Revival, Italianate, and Art Deco styles.
+The district encompasses 97 contributing buildings and 1 contributing structure in the central business district of Durham.
+It was listed on the National Register of Historic Places in 1977.
+It is east of the Bright Leaf Historic District and west of the Holloway Street Historic District.

+The buildings primarily date from the first four decades of the 20th century and include examples of Colonial Revival, Italianate, and Art Deco architecture.